UU-Human-Evolution/1MB438/Lab_8.md

 Now let's look at the .iqtree file.

 ##### Question 2:
-1. **Which model did ModelFinder choose for the 16S?
-From all the criteria calculated by this software, which was used to determine the best-fitting model?**
+1. **Which model did ModelFinder choose for the 16S?**

-2. **Briefly explain the best-fitting model.**
+2. **Briefly explain the best-fitting model and compare it with the model from CytB.**

 ##### Question 3:
 1. **Now look at both your Maximum Likelihood tree and Consensus Tree.
 Are they the same?
 If not, where do they differ?**